librenms/librenms/doc/General/MIB-based-polling.md

     - walk that MIB on the device
     - store any numeric results in individual RRD files
     - update/add graph definitions in the database
-  - Individual OSes can add extra MIBs that should be there for a given OS (includes/polling/os/*.inc.php).
-The MIB poller will poll, store, and update graph definitions for them after attempting the sysObjectID-based MIB poll.
+  - Individual OSes (includes/polling/os/*.inc.php) can poll extra MIBs that should be there for a given OS by calling poll_mib().
   - Devices may be excluded from MIB polling by adding poll_mib = 0 to devices_attribs (see /device/device=ID/tab=edit/section=modules/)